 From the creator of Dynamotion; a brilliantly joyful dance-theatre work that teeters between heartache and hilarity.
 Set to an eclectic soundtrack including INXS, Sharon Van Etten, and Chris Knox.

-Made in collaboration with Alice Canton (SNORT, Break Bread) and Cat Fawcett-Cornes (Top Town, Monster Mash), and with direction from Tallulah Holly-Massey (Mammoth, Tender is the Night), Lara presents a eulogy, a love letter... one last mix-tape to a friend who took his own life.
+Made in collaboration with Alice Canton, Cat Fawcett-Cornes, Liv Tennet and Tallulah Holly-Massey, Lara presents a eulogy, a love letter... one last mix-tape to a friend who took his own life.

 What do you do with that kind of loss?
 A loss that moves in and makes renovations; a loss that hosts parties and causes a scene; a loss that holds your hand at night and leaves the bed cold in the morning?